mariadb-corporation/MaxScale/Documentation/Tutorials/MySQL-Replication-Connection-Routing-Tutorial.md

 protocol=MySQLBackend
 ```

-In order for MaxScale to monitor the servers using the correct monitoring mechanisms a section should be provided that defines the monitor to use and the servers to monitor.
+In order for MariaDB MaxScale to monitor the servers using the correct monitoring mechanisms a section should be provided that defines the monitor to use and the servers to monitor.
 Once again a section is created with a symbolic name for the monitor, with the type set to monitor.
 Parameters are added for the module to use, the list of servers to monitor and the username and password to use when connecting to the the servers with the monitor.

 ```
 [Replication Monitor]